Does Ketamine Therapy Make You High? Changa Institute Reveals

 What Ketamine Therapy Actually Feels Like

-Changes in perception of time or space
+Alterations of time or space perception.

 Reasons for Ketamine Therapy